bazel-contrib/rules_nodejs/docs/TypeScript.md

 For example, we use the vanilla TypeScript tsc.js for bootstrapping, and Angular compilations can replace this with `ngc`.

-The default ts_library compiler depends on the `@npm//@bazel/typescript` target which is setup for projects that use bazel managed npm deps that fetch the @bazel/typescript npm package.
-It is recommended that you use the workspace name `@npm` for bazel managed deps so the default compiler works out of the box.
-Otherwise, you'll have to override the compiler attribute manually.
+The default ts_library compiler depends on the `//@bazel/typescript` target which is setup for projects that use bazel managed npm deps and install the @bazel/typescript npm package.

 Defaults to `@build_bazel_rules_typescript//internal:tsc_wrapped_bin`